And, funny thing, sometimes speaking for business can feel very similar — for better and for worse!

 This would be when you’re talking to an adult who acts like a toddler, yet has more status in the organization than you do.

-People with great privilege don’t operate like the rest of us, and sometimes they can be… well, childish, as this cartoon hilariously suggests:
+People with great privilege don’t operate like the rest of us, and sometimes they can be… well, childish, as the cartoon below by Sarah Cooper of thecooperreview.com hilariously suggests.

 But with everyone else, it can be useful to pretend you’re talking to a toddler.